- Alcoholism vs. Alcohol Abuse

 What is alcohol abuse?

-Statistics about less severe alcohol use disorder (alcohol abuse) in the Unites States include its afflicting about 10% of women and 20% of men.
+Statistics about less severe alcohol use disorder (alcohol abuse) in the U.S. include it's afflicting about 10% of women and 20% of men.
 Other alcohol abuse facts and statistics include the following:

 - Most people who develop severe alcohol use disorder (alcohol dependence/addiction) do so between 18 and 25 years of age.